zehnpaard/kontlang/README.md

 ```

 returns a tuple of the "result" and the final state `(1 .
 3)`

+See `/modules/list-monad.ktl` and `/modules/state-monad.ktl` for definitions of the ListMonad and StateMonad modules.

 For more usage examples, see the `/test` directory.